waleedkhan10/mynewrep/README.md

 # mynewrep
-A repository created  to learn connecting to GitHub remotely
+A repository created  to learn connecting to GitHub remotely.